Deepak-koli-07/Analyst-Job-Skills-Lab/README.md

 # Analyst-Job-Skills-Lab
-"In this repository, I upload notebooks based on job descriptions from various companies when applying for jobs.
-By studying these descriptions, I practice the key skills that companies are looking for.
-This helps me improve my expertise in areas like data analysis, SQL, Python, and market analysis, aligning with industry demands and job expectations."
+"In this repository, I upload notebooks based on job descriptions from different companies when I apply for jobs.
+By analyzing these descriptions, I focus on practicing the key skills companies are looking for.
+This helps me improve my skills in areas like data analysis, SQL, Python, machine learning, and market analysis on the job market, ensuring I meet industry requirements and job expectations."
 ## Structure:
 - Each notebook represents a different job description.
 - The notebooks focus on various skills like SQL, Python, data visualization, market analysis, and data wrangling.